Change lives and shape our world for the better with a bachelor's degree in environmental public health from the University of Wisconsin-Eau Claire.

 - Health and safety specialist

 - Wastewater treatment operator

 The environmental public health program is focused on the health and well-being of the general public.
 I use a lot of information I've learned in my classes while working and am really thankful for the broad educational background that has prepared me for such a wide variety of situations.

 The environmental public health program will set you up for success through a paid practicum or internship, which is typically taken the summer between junior and senior year.
 This resume-building learning opportunity will prepare you for employment in your field after graduation.

-Classes for environmental public health degree majors might include:
+Classes for environmental public health majors may include:

 - Global Environmental and Public Health

 - Environmental Toxicology and Risk Assessment